OZGrav/pygwincFold/README.md

 They are specified using the `nb.precomp` decorator applied to the `BudgetItem.calc()` method.
-These functions are executed during the `update()` method call, supplied with the budget `freq` and `ifo` attributes as input arguments, and are expected to update the `ifo` struct.
+These functions are executed during the `update()` method call, supplied with the budget `freq` and `ifo` attributes as input arguments.
 The execution state of the precomp functions is cached at the Budget level, to prevent needlessly re-calculating them multiple times.
 For example:
 ```python
 from gwinc import nb